 Ability to drown out a chorus of banshees, singing, tap-dancing (Pm)

 Other canon notes and references

-celesta = a musical keyboard instrument with keys that are played to make hammers strike metal plates, making a soft tinkling sound (the tinkling, magic-sounding instrument which plays "Hedwig's Theme" in the film soundtracks).
-The name also derives from the French names "Celeste/Celestine" and the word "celestial", all of which mean "heavenly".
+A celesta is a musical keyboard instrument with keys that are played to make hammers strike metal plates, making a soft tinkling sound (the tinkling, magic-sounding instrument which plays "Hedwig's Theme" in the film soundtracks) (Oxford English Dictionary).
+The name also derives from the French names Celeste/Celestine and the word celestial, all of which mean "heavenly" (Behind the Name).

-warble = English for "trilling notes, as in a bird song".
-The only historical Warbeck is Perkin Warbeck (c.1474-1499), who was a pretender to the English throne.
+To warble is English for "singing in a trilling or quavering voice (as in a bird song)" (Oxford English Dictionary).
+The only historical Warbeck is Perkin Warbeck (c.1474-1499), who was a pretender to the English throne (Wikipedia).

 Writing by J K Rowling on Pottermore: Celestina Warbeck